RaminHAL9001/haskell-exercises/Calculator.md

 ```

 Rewrite the `getConstant` and `getArithmetic` functions defined above
-in section 2.1 and 2.2 (repsectively) to have the following type
+in exercise 2.1 and 2.2 (repsectively) to have the following type
 signatures:

 ``` haskell